anarchy-ai/llm-speed-benchmark/README.md

-# BenchLLM
+# LLM Speed Benchmark (LLMSB)

 <p align="center">
   <img width="300" src="./assets/docs/logo.png">
 </p>

-🚧 BenchLLM is currently in beta (v0).
+🚧 LLM Speed Benchmark (LLMSB) is currently in beta (v0).
 Please do not use this in production, or use it at your own risk.
 We're still ironing out some kinks and improving functionality.
 If you encounter any bugs or have suggestions, kindly report them under [ISSUES](https://github.com/anarchy-ai/benchllm/issues).
 Your feedback is invaluable!

 ## About

-BenchLLM is a benchmarking tool for assessing LLM models' performance across different hardware platforms.
+LLM Speed Benchmark (LLMSB) is a benchmarking tool for assessing LLM models' performance across different hardware platforms.
 Its ultimate goal is to compile a comprehensive dataset detailing LLM models' performance on various systems, enabling users to more effectively choose the right LLM model(s) for their projects.

 ## Limtations

-BenchLLM is on v0, so it has limitations:
+LLMSB is on v0, so it has limitations:
 - Only designed to run on debian based operating systems, aka it's not designed to run on Windows.
-This is because BenchLLM uses neofetch and nvidia-smi to gather metrics under the hood and the filepath logic is based on unix operating systems.
+This is because LLMSB uses neofetch and nvidia-smi to gather metrics under the hood and the filepath logic is based on unix operating systems.
 - Due to how metrics are recorded, it can take the metrics collector up to 1 second to do a collection.
 This means that, at the fast, we can collect hardware metrics every 1 second.
-- BenchLLM only uses HuggingFace to load and run models.
-This works for now, but the goal is to have BenchLLM support muliple frameworks, not just HuggingFace.
+- LLMSB only uses HuggingFace to load and run models.
+This works for now, but the goal is to have LLMSB support muliple frameworks, not just HuggingFace.
 - Currently, all models are ran though the logic presented in the run_llm() function, located in src/hf.py, where the functions AutoTokenizer() and AutoModelForCausalLM() are used to load and run a model.
 This works but it limits how we can config/optmize specific models.
 Knowing this, the goal is to create seperate classes for each popular model and utilize HuggingFace's model specifc classes, like LlamaTokenizer & LlamaForCausalLM, instead.
-- BenchLLM only gathers general, high level, metrics.
+- LLMSB only gathers general, high level, metrics.
 In the future, we would like to gather lower level metrics.
 We think this can partly be done using Pytorch's [porfiler wrapper](https://pytorch.org/tutorials/recipes/recipes/profiler_recipe.html).

 ## Sample Outputs

 ### November 22, 2023

-BenchLLM was ran/test on a L40 and H100 GPU though [RunPod](https://www.runpod.io/).
+LLMSB was ran/test on a L40 and H100 GPU though [RunPod](https://www.runpod.io/).
 In those benchmarks the models [llama-2-7b-hf](https://huggingface.co/meta-llama/Llama-2-7b-hf), [codellama-13b-oasst-sft-v10](https://huggingface.co/OpenAssistant/codellama-13b-oasst-sft-v10), & [mpt-7b](https://huggingface.co/mosaicml/mpt-7b) where tested.

-Checkout the results [HERE](https://github.com/MehmetMHY/benchllm/tree/main/assets/docs/sample_results).
+Checkout the results [HERE](https://github.com/anarchy-ai/llm-speed-benchmark/tree/main/assets/docs/sample_results).
 If any errors/issues are noticed, please repport them to ISSUES.

 ## Setup